mayurdtom/qp-ai-assessment/README.md

 ## Performance Evaluation

-To ensure the model performs effectively in production, we use the following evaluation methods:
+To ensure the model performs effectively in production, we can use the following evaluation methods:

 ### 1. **Evaluation Metrics**
    - **Accuracy**: Measures the percentage of correct responses out of all predictions.